vincurekf/Native-like-Framework/README.md

 ### Additional stuff
 #### #nlContent
 Is where you content belongs, this part is optional and not needed for **nlFramework** to work.
-If you are using it, you must add **#nlInner** to your content element (in this case I am rendering my content in ng-view so that element must have id **nlInner**), this just adds basic styles to make the content allways at least 100% height to fill up the space. (you can see [ng-nlFramework.css/scss](ng-nlFramework.scss), nothing fancy)
+If you are using it, you must add **#nlInner** to your content element (in this case I am rendering my content in ng-view so that element must have id **nlInner**), this just adds basic styles to make the content always at least 100% height to fill up the space. (you can see [ng-nlFramework.css/scss](ng-nlFramework.scss), nothing fancy)
 ```html
 <!-- view content - used as a wrapper -->
 <div id="nlContent">